trevorlinton/webkit.js/README.md

 * **DONE** ~~Integrate zlib (rather than depending on browser pass through decoding to a buffer)~~
 * **Bad Idea -** ~~Use embind/cppfilter.js to automatically generate all the WebCore C++ interfaces (derived from WebCore.exp.in) directly into JavaScript, then simply reuse existing webcore demos/examples.~~
 * **In Progress -**Generate a webkit.js API based on the WebCore C++ interfaces exported to JavaScript with embind/cppfilter.js.
+* Generate simple JavaScript library to create, use and manage webkit.js rendering.
+* Create examples, demos and how-to guides (documentation, etc).
+* Create hooks into webkit layout tests to ensure functionality.
+* Scripts to auto-generate code with Emscripten JavaScript Bindings to enable DOM interactions with JavaScript (e.g., IDL generation, and some other bindings/scripts tasks)
+*
+* Removal of "oddity" code (e.g., no mans land code, existing dead code, platform specific code) and optimization of file size and runtime
+* Benchmark harnass between different browsers and webkit.js
+* Conversation, topics, discussions on best practices, methods and use cases
+* Closer examination of optimization/best practices/guidance on Emscripten.
+* Closer examination of optimization/best practices/guidance on compiling WebCore/renderer.

 License
 ----